MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/configure-your-backlog-view.md

 Filtering displays a flat list of all items in the hierarchy when you have selected to show **Parents**.
 The hierarchical grouping is restored once you dismiss the filter toolbar.
 The filter toolbar persists until you dismiss it.

-To learn more, see [Filter backlogs, boards, and plans](filter-backlogs-boards-plans.md).
+For more information, see [Filter backlogs, boards, and plans](filter-backlogs-boards-plans.md).

 ::: moniker range="azure-devops"